31 items found

 £990 the batch (incl VAT)Reclaimed 6 to 6.5″ Victorian Baltic pine floorboards (13.4sq m ex Golder’s Green)

-Good grain, square edge boards, Condition: silver/grey patina, pleasantly worn with dints, chips and gouges commensurate with age and use - slight variation in width (can be coursed or trimmed when laying) 150-170mm widths. reasonable lengths across the batch [20mm thick]£990 the batch (incl VAT) -
+Good grain, square edge boards, Condition: silver/grey patina, pleasantly worn with dints, chips and gouges commensurate with age and use - slight variation in width (can be coursed or trimmed when laying) 150-170mm widths. reasonable lengths across the batch - thickness 15-17mm so suitable for laying over a plywood sub-floor rather than directly on to joists,£990 the batch (incl VAT) -

 Reclaimed 5 3/4″” pine floorboards (12sqm ex Tooting)